-The Bank had no outstanding issuances of bank guarantee and other similar credit instruments that will put the Bank into obligation in case of non-compliance by the buyer.
+The Bank had no outstanding issuances of bank guarantees and other similar credit instruments that will put the Bank into obligation in case of non-compliance by the buyer.

-As of December 31, 2021 and 2020, The Bank has contingent accounts amounted to ₱8,485,653 and ₱6,699,680.
+As of December 31, 2022 and 2021, The Bank has contingent accounts amounted to ₱8,485,653.

-34 APPROVAL OF FINANCIAL STATEMENTS
+36 APPROVAL OF FINANCIAL STATEMENTS

-These financial statements for the year ended December 31, 2021 was approved and authorized for issue by the Board of Directors (BOD) on May 30, 2022.
+These financial statements for the year ended December 31, 2022 were approved and authorized for issue by the Board of Directors (BOD) on April 28, 2023.